huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 ## Prompt engineering

 > [!TIP]
 > This is not an exhaustive guide on prompt engineering, but it will help you understand the necessary parts of a good prompt.
-From here, we encourage you to continue experimenting with different prompts and combine them in new ways to see what works best.
+We encourage you to continue experimenting with different prompts and combine them in new ways to see what works best.
 As you write more prompts, you'll develop an intuition for what works and what doesn't!

 New diffusion models do a pretty good job of generating high-quality images from a basic prompt, but it is still important to create a well-written prompt to get the best results.
 Here are a few tips for writing a good prompt: